Yurii-Laguta/JB4A-SDK-Android/_posts/2015-05-13-analytics.md

 ### Track Conversion

 Use to track a purchase made through your mobile application.
-For more information about this method's general use with the Predictive Intelligence app, see <a href="http://help.marketingcloud.com/en/documentation/collect_code/install_collect_code/track_conversion/" target="_blank">Track Purchase Details</a>.
+For more information about this method's general use with Personalization Builder, see <a href="http://help.marketingcloud.com/en/documentation/collect_code/install_collect_code/track_conversion/" target="_blank">Track Purchase Details</a>.
 Sample code for use in your mobile app is below.

 <script src="https://gist.github.com/sfmc-mobilepushsdk/1989b6d8e2e7a64e3787fd0e6f11946b.js"></script>

 ### Track Page View
 Call the following method to implement page view analytics in your app.
-For more information about this method's general use with the Predictive Intelligence app, see <a href="http://help.marketingcloud.com/en/documentation/collect_code/install_collect_code/track_page_view/" target="_blank">Track Items Viewed</a>.
+For more information about this method's general use with Personalization Builder, see <a href="http://help.marketingcloud.com/en/documentation/collect_code/install_collect_code/track_page_view/" target="_blank">Track Items Viewed</a>.
 Sample code for use in your mobile app is below.

 <script src="https://gist.github.com/sfmc-mobilepushsdk/da02ce55ea76aa826a28cb74988b40e4.js"></script>